gbfz/dr_quine/README.md

-# dr_quine
+# dr-quine project at École 42
-Several quines in C and possibly ASM :)
+Quines in C and possibly ASM
+A quine is a program whose output is identical to its source code.
+That's it :)
+The goal of dr-quine is to create three quines with different constrains.

 # First part: Colleen
-A simple quine.
-It's likely not the shortest one you've seen.
-I've had several constraints, though:
-	1. The source file and its output must be absolutely identical.
-	2. There must be two comments: one inside main() and one in the file scope.
-Did I do good? :)
+A simple one.
+Just store the source code as a string inside the program.

+# Second part: Grace
+A bit more tough.
+Self-replication must be done with C macros.

+# Third part: Sully
+// TODO :)